ubc-lib-geo/creating-index-maps/content/manually-create-index.md

 ## Import base index map to modify
 Open QGIS and select **New Empty Project**.

-Open the location on your machine where you downloaded the original, base index map, click on the data file, and drag it into the **Layers** box in the lower left of the screen.
+Open the location on your machine where you downloaded the original, base index map (in our case, the Canada NTS 1:1m index), click on the data file, and drag it into the **Layers** box in the lower left of the screen.
 (Note: User layout may vary.)
 Alternatively, you can import the layer by clicking **Open Data Source Manager** in the **Data Source Manager Toolbar**, or using the shortcut key `Ctrl+L`.

 Select the appropriate transformation to the desired Coordinate Reference System (CRS) and click **OK**.
-In this example, we will use WGS 84.
+In this example, we will use 'EPSG:4326 - WGS 84'.

 For an introduction to Coordinate Reference Systems, click [here](https://ubc-library-rc.github.io/map-projections/content/CRS.html).
 {: .note}